VIDA-NYU/auctus/docs/webui.rst

 Using the web interface
 =======================

-In addition to the :doc:`API <restapi>`, there is a web interface allowing users to interact with Datamart with no additional software.
+In addition to the `API <../rest/>`__, there is a web interface allowing users to interact with Datamart with no additional software.

 The version of Datamart that we host can be accessed at https://auctus.vida-nyu.org/